taogen-docs/resources-of-learning/directions/information-security-resources.md

 - **Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali** (2018) by OccupyTheWeb
 - Getting Started Becoming a Master Hacker: Hacking is the Most Important Skill Set of the 21st Century!
 (2019) by Occupytheweb
 - Network Basics for Hackers: How Networks Work and How They Break (2023) by Master OccupytheWeb
+- Defensive Security Handbook: Best Practices for Securing Infrastructure (2nd, 2024) by Lee Brotherston, Amanda Berlin, III William F. Reyor
+- How Cybersecurity Really Works: A Hands-On Guide for Total Beginners (2021) by Sam Grubb
+- Computer Security: Principles and Practice (4th, 2017) by William Stallings, Lawrie Brown
+- Hacking For Dummies (7th, 2022) by Kevin Beaver

 <br>